evildmp/vurt/articles/principles-documentation.rst

 be *purposeful, intentional and developed according to a vision* that accords with a vision of the product’s own purpose and intent.

-**Product documentation has a lifecycle.**
+**Product documentation has a life-cycle.**

-For products that evolve - such as software products - *documentation has a lifecycle*.
-The lifecycle of documentation includes its creation, review, maintenance and expurgation.
+For products that evolve - such as software products - *documentation has a life-cycle*.
+The life-cycle of documentation includes its creation, review, maintenance and expurgation.

 Documentation that is created, but not reviewed, updated or deleted, is worse than useless.